Learn Java Easy. Chapter 5 Exercises

 //The arithmetic mean is the division of the total sum by the number of values.

-//So we're going to create two variables.
+// So we're going to create two variables.

 int number = 0;

-//We create the average variable.
+//We create the mean variable. double mean =0;

 //We assign zero value to all variables since that's what they're worth for now.